Stay spooky and cool at Fort Totten

-With the city experiencing one of the worst heat waves in recent memory, it may seem hard to believe that, in the dog days of summer, some already have their sights set on Halloween.
+With the city having just had one of the worst heat waves in recent memory, it may seem hard to believe that, in the dog days of summer, some already have their sights set on Halloween.

 But those looking to get in the spirit and beat the heat need look no further: The NYPD Community Affairs Bureau will hold its “Fun Day with Ghouls and Goblins” at Fort Totten Park in Bayside on Aug.
 23, 24 and 25 from 11 a.m. to 2 p.m.